Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method

 where

 Under the assumption

 then

-\end{lemma} We give the proof of this lemma at the end of this subsection.
-Next, we turn our focus to $\PP_n(\cdot)$.
-We first introduce the famous Davis-Kahan theorem. \begin{theorem}[Davis-Kahan theorem~\cite{DK70}] Suppose $\BPsi$ and $\BPsi_E$ are the top $d$ normalized eigenvectors of $\BX$ and $\BX_{\BE} = \BX + \BE$ respectively, then
+\end{lemma} We give the proof of this lemma at the end of this subsection. {Note that Lemma~\ref{lem:L} generalizes Lemma 12 in~\cite{ZB18} to the non-commutative scenario.
+The major difficulty in proving Lemma~\ref{lem:L} comes from estimating the error $\|\BZ^{\top}(\BX-\BY\BQ)\|$ for $\BQ =\PP(\BY^{\top}\BX)$, which is very different from the proof of Lemma 12 in~\cite{ZB18}.} Next, we turn our focus to $\PP_n(\cdot)$. \begin{lemma} For two invertible matrices $\BX\in\RR^{d\times d}$ and $\BY\in\RR^{d\times d}$, we have